madetech/nhs-virtual-visit/README.md

 You may need to enable SSL on your local postgres server.

-Within the data folder of your PostgreSQL installation (e.g. `~/Library/Application Support/Postgres/var-12`), generate an self-signed certificate (details here https://www.postgresql.org/docs/12/ssl-tcp.html#SSL-CERTIFICATE-CREATION).
+Within the data folder of your PostgreSQL installation (e.g. `~/Library/Application Support/Postgres/var-12` or `/usr/local/var/postgres`), generate an self-signed certificate (details here https://www.postgresql.org/docs/12/ssl-tcp.html#SSL-CERTIFICATE-CREATION).

 After generating the certificate, edit the postgresql.conf file in the data folder to enable ssl (`ssl = on`).